buehler/mse-project-thesis-1/sections/04_distributed_auth.md

 For the sake of simplicity and the well known usage, further work to this project will probably use JWT tokens to transmit the users identity.

-## Implementation Proof of Concept (PoC)
+## Implementation Proof of Concept (POC)

-To provide a proof that the general idea of the solution is possible, a PoC is implemented during the work of this project.
+To provide a proof that the general idea of the solution is possible, a POC is implemented during the work of this project.
 The solution is implemented with the following technologies and environments:

-- Environment: The PoC is implemented on a Kubernetes environment to enable automation and easy deployment for testing
+- Environment: The POC is implemented on a Kubernetes environment to enable automation and easy deployment for testing
 - "Automation": A Kubernetes operator, written in .NET (C\#) with the "Dotnet Operator SDK"^[<https://github.com/buehler/dotnet-operator-sdk>]